Remove Barcodes from Documents C# - Complete .NET Guide

 Can I remove all barcodes from a multi-page document at once?

-Does this method work for all types of barcodes?
+Does this method work for all types of barcodes and QR codes?

-GroupDocs.Signature supports a wide range of barcode formats, including QR codes, Code 128, EAN, UPC, and many more.
-The library can detect and remove virtually any standard barcode type.
+GroupDocs.Signature supports virtually all standard barcode formats including QR codes, Code 128, EAN, UPC, Code 39, DataMatrix, and many more.
+The library can detect and remove any barcode type it can recognize, making it suitable for most real-world scenarios.

 Will removing barcodes affect other content in my document?

-Can I search for barcodes in specific areas of my document?
+Can I search for barcodes in specific areas of my document only?